 Graduate Certificate of Science (Astronomy)

 The Graduate Certificate of Science program first received full accreditation by the University on 4 November 1998.
 The Master of Science and the Graduate Diploma of Science programs received full accreditation by the University on 13 December 1999.
 In June 2004, all three SAO programs were re-accredited by the University Council for another five years from 1 January 2005 to 31 December 2009.
 The programs have been re-accredited for a third time in June 2009 for the 5 year period from 1 January 2010 to 31 December 2014.
 In November 2014 the University Senate re-accredited the program for a 5 year period from 1 January 2015 to 31 December 2019.
 Follow this link for further details.
 The Graduate Certificate, Graduate Diploma and Masters programs (plus individual unit entry) are all available worldwide.

-This depends on which degree program you are enrolled on.
+This depends on when you first enrolled in SAO.

 - There are no unit restrictions for Graduate Certificate of Science (Astronomy) students.